A library to build custom networking layers for decentralized and distributed applications

 .unwrap();

 //!
-Using a custom node setup configuration and a custom network event handler
+Using a custom node setup configuration

 // Custom configuration